10 must-know facts about the Basilica Cistern

 It might have also been a place of worship

-Named after the Stoa Basilica above, the cistern might have been used for religious ceremonies during persecution.
-Discover the "Basilica of the Head," a chamber adorned with a cross, possibly used for Byzantine rituals.
-This hidden chamber adds intrigue to the cistern's history.
+Named after the Stoa Basilica above, the cistern may have been used for religious ceremonies during periods of persecution.
+Discover the Basilica of the Head, a chamber adorned with a cross, likely used for Byzantine rituals.
+This hidden chamber adds an intriguing layer to the cistern’s rich history.

 It had a mysterious water source